AI for Dentists

 Q: Will patients know they're talking to an AI?

 That's up to you.
-Many practices use OpenClaw transparently — signing messages as "Dr. Smith's Office" for reminders and follow-ups.
+The pattern we recommend is to use Claude Code transparently — signing messages as "Dr. Smith's Office" for reminders and follow-ups.
 For anything clinical, the AI flags it for your personal review.
-Patients typically appreciate the faster response times.
+Faster response times generally improve patient experience.

 Free: The AI Growth Breakdown